-Wood is a renewable resource.
-It doesn't need the intense, carbon-emitting high-energy manufacturing inputs that wood laminate requires to produce.
-Wood is incredibly durable.
+It’s a renewable resource.
+Wood doesn’t need the intense, carbon-emitting high-energy manufacturing inputs that wood laminate requires to produce.
+It’s incredibly durable.
 At the same time, it breaks down organically and can live many lives.

 So let’s examine why wood is not merely the most sustainable furniture material, but also the most durable and best suited to life in a residence hall.

 How is wood furniture made?
 At DCI, we’ve worked for the last 40 years to hone and develop a green manufacturing process.
 Because wood is a renewable resource, it lends itself to an extremely clean and waste-free manufacturing process.

 You might be asking yourself, what is “green” manufacturing anyways and what does it look like for dormitory furniture?
 Why is it even important?

 These are great questions.

 In short, green manufacturing means that we ensure the sustainable integrity of our product at every stage of production.